Frequently asked questions

 When will I get accession numbers for my submitted data?

-EGA accession numbers for the Study and Dataset become available when the descriptive metadata are complete and the submission has been finalised in the Submitter Portal.
+The EGA Study Accession ID and EGA Dataset Accession ID become available when the public descriptions are complete and the submission has been finalised in the FEGA Sweden Submitter Portal.

-Public metadata can remain on hold until the agreed metadata release date.
+Public information can remain on hold until the agreed release date.
 During this period, the accession numbers can be used in a manuscript, but other researchers cannot yet request access through EGA.
-Access requests become possible only after the public metadata have been published and the data are findable on the EGA website.
+Access requests become possible only after the public information has been published and the data can be found on the EGA website.

 Does FEGA Sweden provide DOIs for submitted data?